gvsulib/folioreport/README.md

 This report will scan for items in specific area that are currently listed as "Available" and have no checkout activity since the cut-off date specified.
 This is useful for weeding projects.

-You may not choose multiple locations for this report.
-If you need that, you will need to run multiple reports.
+You will need to chose one location to restrict the report to.
+You cannot choose multiple locations-if you need that, you'll need to run multiple reports.

+You will also choose a start date.
+The app will look for items in the location you specify that have NO check-out events on or after the date you enter.

 By default, the form is loaded with the date we adopted Folio.
 Because checkout data from before that date is stored in text fields in the item record, it's not searchable, and so data from that time is not available from this report.